Official-Codaisseur-Graduate/lookbackr-server/README.md

 User can test the following endpoints in the backend by making requests via httpie to either your local server `localhost:5000` or the heroku server `https://salty-shelf-72145.herokuapp.com` (NOTE: this heroku server link may not be valid by the time you test.
 If thats the case be sure to setup your heroku server <instructions on how to do so can be seen on THINGS TO NOTE BEFORE TESTING ENDPOINTS point 4.>).
 Furthermore, examples on how to make request (via your localserver) are illustrated below the respective endpoints.

 THINGS TO NOTE BEFORE TESTING ENDPOINTS:
-1. Make sure to have the httpie module installed first before testing.
+1. Make sure to have httpie installed first before testing.
 Use `npm install httpie` to install the relevant module.

-2. If your testing locally, make sure to have your postgres database set-up and properly linked via sequelize.
+2. If you're testing locally, make sure to have your postgres database set-up and properly linked via sequelize.
 The standard format used for this project was `docker run -p 5432:5432 --name postgres -e POSTGRES_PASSWORD=secret -d postgres`

 3. Dont forget to start the server using the command `npm start` before making requests.